goldsborough/algs4/hash/README.md

 - Neither unlimited space nor unlimited time.

 Idealistic goal:
-- Scramble the keys uniformly to produce a table idnex.
+- Scramble the keys uniformly to produce a table index.
 - Efficiently computable.
 - Each table index equally likely for each key (uniform probability).

 All Java classes inherit a method hashCode(), which returns a 32-bit integer.

+Such a method which returns only an integer is referred to as a *pre-hash* function.
+The hashing function itself then has to reduce the universe of all possible keys (e.g. 2^32 possible values for 32-bit integers) to the set of indices of your table:

+- Pre-hash: return 100,000
+- Hash: return 100,000 % M (the size of your hash table)

-Default: Memory address of x.
+Default: Memory address of x (also *id* in Python).

 For user-defined types, try to use all you data's bits.
 Generally create your value from base 32 numbers and use Horner's rule.